Protecting Florida’s Athletes Starts Here.

-Sudden cardiac arrest is the No.1 medical cause of death in athletes during sports.1
+Sudden Cardiac Arrest (SCA) is the #1 medical cause of death in young athletes.1

-Cardea 20/20 ECG™ is the only reliable, automated diagnostic system designed with the International Consensus Criteria2 to identify cardiac conditions associated with sudden cardiac death in active youth and athletes.
+Cardea 20/20 ECG™ is the only reliable, automated diagnostic system designed with the International Consensus Criteria5 to identify cardiac conditions associated with sudden cardiac death in active youth and athletes.

 16 seconds of recording time-more data to assess bradycardic hearts.